Table of Contents

 4. Stick to One Thing at a Time

-It’s human nature to want to pile challenges on top of each other and do too much at one time.
+It’s human nature to pile challenges on top of each other and try to do too much at one time.

-In truth, the added stress of additional challenges can sometimes lessen the chances that we accomplish our primary goal and we fail at all of them.
+In truth, the added stress of additional challenges can lessen the chances that we accomplish our primary goal, and we fail at all of them.

 During Dry January, don’t over-burden yourself with too many additional challenges.

-Take 30 days to focus on not drinking and only that.
-You might be surprised at how many other things you accomplish naturally, without making additional demands on yourself at the outset.
+Take 30 days sober to focus on not drinking, and only that.
+You might be surprised at how many other things you accomplish naturally without making additional demands on yourself at the outset.

 If the Dry January benefits are noticeably worthwhile and the process was easier than anticipated, feel free to add another month and keep it going.